If your looking for a ready-to -buy lithium ebike source check out Luna Cycle for the packs and the supplier we

-Here is a an example of a large format soft pouch lipo pack with 13 cells, a bms,.
-This pack was built using cobalt lipo soft cells with BMS from a chinese factory for an electric bike.
+Here is a an example of a large format soft pouch LiPo pack with 13 cells, and a BMS.
+This pack was built using cobalt lipo soft cells with a BMS from a Chinese factory for an electric bike.
 You can see the top cell has been squished, causing the cell to fail and the bms to shut down the battery not allowing it to charge or discharge.
 This pack is small and light (7lbs).
 This $500 pack is now ruined, but all is not lost since it did not start a fire and take the house with it.

 Here is what I refer to “small cells”, the 18650 (cordless tool) type cells which need to be spot welded or soldered together to form a large pack.
 The big advantage of these cells is they offer better cooling because of the nature of their shape to the LiPo soft pouches, and therefore have the capacity to last longer.

 How fire safe is the battery?

 Have a plan on where you are going to charge your bike before settling on a battery chemistry.
 If you live in a crowded apartment building and the only place you have to charge is in your living room floor, you may want to decide against any of these lithium technologies.

 Sealed Lead Acid (SLA)